Leberwurscht/hitran_syn/README.md

-Allows to synthesize complex-valued absorption spectra from the hitran database, using HAPI.
+Allows to synthesize complex-valued absorption spectra (i.e., intensity and phase) from the hitran database for different pressures/temperatures accounting for pressure and Doppler broadening, using HAPI.
+List of supported molecules: <https://hitran.org/lbl/>.

+Uses JAX for acceleration if it is installed.
+Keep in mind that if you use a GPU, single precision is the default.
+Switching to double precision is recommended (`import jax; jax.config.update("jax_enable_x64", True)` at the beginning of your script, or set the environement variable `JAX_ENABLE_X64=True`).

 Installation
 ------------

 In case you are using Windows: Previous to executing the commands below, install Anaconda, open Anaconda prompt and run `conda install git`.
-Then execute the command below also from Anaconda prompt.
+Then execute the commands below also from Anaconda prompt.

 Use pip to install this package: